ThomasSchiolerH/MLOps-Project/reports/README.md

 > *application but also ... .*
 >
 > Answer:
-> In total, we have implemented 4 tests.
-Primarily, we are testing the model's ability to load correctly and produce >valid predictions, which are critical for ensuring consistent performance.
-Additionally, we have implemented tests for > data pipeline integrity to verify correct preprocessing and data loading.
-Finally, we have added tests to validate the > accuracy metric calculations to ensure they meet the defined criteria for evaluating predictions within differerent > error margins.
+In total, we have implemented 4 tests.
+Primarily, we are testing the model's ability to load correctly and produce valid predictions, which are critical for ensuring consistent performance.
+Additionally, we have implemented tests for data pipeline integrity to verify correct preprocessing and data loading.
+Finally, we have added tests to validate the accuracy metric calculations to ensure they meet the defined criteria for evaluating predictions within different error margins.

 --- question 7 fill here ---